Facts about Hari Raya Haji

 Image credit: Clisos

-Animals like cows, goats and sheep are sacrificed during the four days of Hari Raya Haji.
+Animals like cows, goats, and sheep are sacrificed during the 4 days of Hari Raya Haji.
 Singaporean Muslims can buy an animal to be sacrificed via the Singapore Mosques Korban Committee.
+They can also opt and pay for korban to be done in other countries like Australia or New Zealand.

-Once the animal has been sacrificed, its meat is given to 3 parties – the buyer, the buyer’s family and friends, and the poor.
-This ensures that every Muslim, regardless of income, can partake in the festivities.
+Once the animal has been sacrificed, its meat is divided and distributed to 3 parties – the buyer, the buyer’s family and friends, and the poor.
+This ensures that every Muslim, regardless of income, can partake in this holy festivity.

-3. Hari Raya Haji also marks the end of the annual pilgrimage to Mecca
+5. Does Hari Raya Haji also include the pilgrimage to Mecca?

 Image credit: Islam Freedom